aamnah/notes/src/blog/14_days_social_isolation.md

 - worked mainly.
 Mostly uneventful day
 - worked a few hours on the new design on aamnah.com in Figma.
 Added styles for Testimonials.
 So now i have two parts done, i.e.the contact form and thetestimonials section.
 Need to add a section about work or projects on Github and then i'll be mostly done.
+- Watched two episodes of _Car Masters: Rust to Riches_

 ## Day 17